Tell me about this instrument.

 Jeroen Bruynooghe - a former Shoppe employee who has since left to set up a restoration service in France.

 The model and proportions look much smaller than most English instruments.

-Yes - the instrument has a back length of only 112.7cm.
-This means that proportionally the whole instrument is a fair bit smaller than the full-bodied and "grand" Brescian models - that can measure upwards of 114.0cm - so traditional of the English school of making.
+Yes - the instrument has a back length of only 112.6cm.
+This means that proportionally the whole instrument is a fair bit smaller than the full-size "Grand" Brescian models - that can measure upwards of 114.0cm - so traditional of the English school of making.

 I am looking for a smaller, more manageable instrument of quality.

 The smaller proportions of this instrument will definitely suit a great number of players.
 The flat back and nicely raked shoulders mean that it is very easy to move up into the thumb position, the higher positions and the areas up in the rosin dust.
 The string length of only 105.5cm means that it is not necessary to stretch and strain ones left hand in the lower positions.

 Phew - it must have taken you a fair amount of time to write this article.
 How about a final summary?

 If George Craske had devoted much more of his time and very capable efforts to the making of double basses he would undoubtedly rank highly in the annals of bass making greats.
 As it is - we are pretty sure that you'll have to wait an inordinate amount of time before you see another example - let alone one of this merit, character and condition.
 If you are a player looking for a fine concert instrument or a collector with an eye for a good investment then this well made, superb looking, superb sounding instrument by Craske ticks all the right boxes for sure.